 Review successes from the past week/month/year as well as some of the stumbles.
 It’s important to recognize strengths and see the direct results of the hard work of building new habits.

 ADHD is a weakness of skills.
 It has nothing to do with intelligence.
-Many students work with coaches to improve their abilities in sports skills.
-Working with an ADHD Coach will help build the brain skills.
+Many student athletes work with coaches to improve their abilities in a particular sport.
+Think of an ADHD Coach as a brain coach.

 I highly recommend the student, parent and/or teacher read these two books:

 How to Do it Now Because It's Not Going Away by Leslie Josel

 Winning with ADHD by Grace Friedman and Sarah Cheyette, MD